Naga0848/Dockerfiles/README.md

   ![App Screenshot](images/env.png)

    ENTRYPOINT Instruction

+   CMD instruction can be overriden

+   We can't override ENTRYPOINT, if we try to do it will override

+   We can use combination of CMD and ENTRYPOINT for better results, ENTRYPOINT will have command, default args can be supplied by CMD

+   You can always override default args through command line

+   ping google.com ping facebook.com   is the error when we try to override the entrypoint

    Here in the Dockerfile we are using CMD instruction first ands we build the image using the regular docker build -t entrypoint:v1 . command